+Charges may apply please read carefully.
 Your BEE Pro subscription may include charges for image delivery traffic.
-The first 10 Gigabytes (GBs) of image data transfer is free, with a $0.0001 fee for each Megabyte (MB) after that.
+Each plan has an allotted amount of hosted image data transfer that is free.
+Additional traffic is $0.0001 per Megabyte (MB).
 See below for more pricing details.

 In this document:

 - Account cancellation and image hosting